|

 assert no vested right to use those rights in a manner harmful to the

+trust.
 As we noted recently in City of Berkeley

 v.
 Superior Court, supra, 26 Cal.3d 515, the decision of the United